Food Scraps Pickup Program FAQ

 Can I get finished compost if I participate in the program?

-Compost derived from the material collected by the Food Scraps Pickup Program will not be provided to participants.
+No. Compost derived from the material collected by the Food Scraps Pickup Program will not be provided to participants.

 Can I participate if I'm enrolled in the Safe at Home program?